 Here are the things you need to do to delegate work to a virtual assistant:

 Instead of tasks, delegate expectations to your VA.
-When they have an idea of what you’re looking for, it’s easier for them to align with your vision.
+When they know what you’re looking for, it’s easier for them to align with your vision. -

 Have faith that your VA will accomplish the delegated tasks in a sure-fire way.
 Avoid following up hourly or daily if the assigned task isn’t that urgent.
 Let go and be less hands-on in the process.